numiri/coax/install.md

 mysql> grant all on coax.* to 'root'@'localhost';
 mysql> grant all on coax.* to 'root'@'%';  (not sure if this is needed)
 </pre>
+Be sure to set the database name, login, password in tomcat's config.xml.

 seshat
 ------